thematters/apollo-response-cache/README.md

 ### Usage

-*Note: there are breaking change in API since 2.0.0*
+*Note: there are breaking changes in API from 1.4.0 to 2.0.0,  see below Breaking changes section for more info*

 Install package: